Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 You don’t need to get a specific tennis bag, but a medium-sized duffel bag will do just fine.

-This should contain your tennis gear, shoes, spare strings, spare racket, laces, one or two visors/headbands to switch out to when those get too sweaty, towel, and anything else you find relevant.
+This should contain your tennis gear, shoes, spare strings, spare racket, visor/headband or two, towel, and anything else you find relevant.

-Tennis bags don’t really get dirty, so you want to find something made out of polyester or nylon that will be dirt resistant so it stays nice and clean on the outside.
+Tennis bags are put down on courts, tables and in your car – they don’t really get dirty per se.
+Even so, you’ll want to find something made out of polyester or nylon that will be as dirt resistant as possible.

-Yeah, you’re going to be putting stinky clothes in it at the end, but keeping the outside clean means you’ll look like you’re put-together when you step on the court in the first place, which will let your opponents know that you mean business before you even deal your first serve.
+Yeah, you’re going to be putting stinky clothes in it, but keeping the outside clean means you’ll look like you’re put-together when you step on the court.

-This covers a wide range, but basically practice gear is anything that you use for practice that you don’t want to use against an opponent.
+This covers a wide range, but basically practice gear is anything that you use for practice.

-This could be a beat-up old racket that you can’t get rid of or some pressurized balls that have lost a bit of their pop, or anything in between.
+This could range from a beat-up old racket that you can’t get rid of, to some pressurized balls that have lost a bit of their pop, and anything in between.

-If you don’t want to fully dress up in tennis clothes for the occasion, your practice gear could have running shorts and a loose-fitting t-shirt if you want.
+If you don’t want to fully dress up in tennis clothes for the occasion, your practice gear could be basketball shorts and a loose-fitting t-shirt.

-They’re switched out in professional matches on a constant basis (7-11 games max) so that they don’t lose their pop.
+They’re switched out in professional matches on a constant basis (7-9 games depending on if it’s the first ball change) so that they don’t lose their pop and consistency.

 It’s also why pros will bounce the ball a few times before serving so they know if there’s any issue or splits in the rubber.

-For practice, you can get unpressurized tennis balls to fill your tennis ball machine with or just lob over the net, but those won’t work for matches against opponents.
+For practice, you can get unpressurized tennis balls to fill your tennis ball machine but those won’t work for matches against opponents.

-The US Open and tournaments require pressurized tennis balls to keep everything fair.
+Most tournaments require pressurized tennis balls to keep everything consistent.

 Unpressurized tennis balls or practice balls will last a lot longer than pressurized balls and cost a lot less as well.